Guest post from Koren.

 40. Natural sheet and fabric softener – just add 1 cup of baking soda to your washing machine for naturally soft clothes and linen.

 41. Make your own wool dryer balls – reduce wrinkles and soften your clothes while saving electricity with these DIY dryer balls.

 42. Use aluminum foil balls to keep clothes static-free – an incredibly simple and frugal technique that can be reused over and over again.

 43. Naturally control insects in the kitchen – a list of natural and frugal ways to deal with pests including fruit flies and ants.

 44. Natural fly spray – combine apple cider vinegar and citronella essential oil for a powerful spray to keep bugs at bay.

-46. Homemade garbage disposal refresher – made with lemon peel and baking soda, these little tabs will instantly cure a smelly garbage disposal.
+46. Homemade garbage disposal refresher – made with lemon peel, these little tabs will instantly cure a smelly garbage disposal.

 50. Miracle all-purpose cleaner – great for the kitchen, bathroom, stubborn stains and anything else, you’ll need baking soda and hydrogen peroxide.